Kallamamran/Kallamamran/README.md

 - 👋 Hi, I’m @Kallamamran
 - 👀 I’m interested in AI, computer graphics, computer games and modding
-- 🌱 I’m currently learning as much as mu limited brain can handle when it comes to "AI" images generation with diffusion
+- 🌱 I’m currently learning as much as my limited brain can handle when it comes to "AI" image-generation with diffusion
-- 💞️ I’m looking to collaborate on don't know
+- 💞️ I’m looking to collaborate on I don't know
 - 📫 How to reach me...
 Message me on GitHub

 <!---